adamreeve/npTDMS/docs/reading.rst

 -----------

 The TDMS format supports different ways of scaling data, and DAQmx raw data in particular is usually scaled.
-The :py:attr:`~nptdms.TdmsObject.data` attribute of the channel returns this scaled data.
+The :py:attr:`~nptdms.TdmsChannel.data` property of the channel returns this scaled data.
-You can additionally use the :py:attr:`~nptdms.TdmsObject.raw_data` attribute to access the unscaled data.
+You can additionally use the :py:attr:`~nptdms.TdmsChannel.raw_data` property to access the unscaled data.
-Note that DAQmx channels may have multiple raw scalers rather than a single raw data channel, in which case you need to use the :py:meth:`~nptdms.TdmsObject.raw_scaler_data` method to access the raw data for a specific scaler id.
+Note that DAQmx channels may have multiple raw scalers rather than a single raw data channel, in which case you need to use the :py:attr:`~nptdms.TdmsChannel.raw_scaler_data` property to access the raw data as a dictionary of scaler id to raw data array.

 Conversion to other formats
 ---------------------------